Peder Griffenfeld: Career

 On the death of Frederick III (9 February 1670) Schumacher was the most trusted of all the royal counsellors.
 He alone was aware of the existence of the new throne of walrus ivory embellished with three silver life-size lions, and of the new regalia, both of which treasures he had, by the king's command, concealed in a vault beneath the royal castle.
 Frederick III had also confided to him a sealed packet containing the King's Law, which was to be delivered to his successor alone.
 Schumacher had been recommended to his son by Frederick III on his death-bed.
 "Make him a great man, but do it slowly," said Frederick, who thoroughly understood the characters of his son and of his minister.
 Christian V was, moreover, deeply impressed by the confidence which his father had ever shown to Schumacher.
-When, on 9 February 1670, Schumacher delivered the King's Law to Christian V, the king bade all those about him withdraw, and after being closeted a good hour with Schumacher appointed him his Obergeheimesekreter.
+When, on 9 February 1670, Schumacher delivered the King's Law to Christian V, the king bade all those about him withdraw, and after being closeted a good hour with Schumacher appointed him his Obergeheimesekreter (principal private secretary).

 His promotion was rapid.
 In May 1670 he received the titles of excellency and privy councillor; in July of the same year he was ennobled under the name of Griffenfeld, deriving his title from the gold griffin with outspread wings which surmounted his escutcheon; in November 1673 the title of count was bestowed upon him and he also became a knight of the Order of the Elephant and, finally, imperial chancellor.
-In the course of the next few months he gathered into his hands every branch of the government: he had reached the apogée of his short-lived greatness.
+In the course of the next few months he gathered into his hands every branch of the government: he had reached the apogee of his short-lived greatness.

 He had captivated the accomplished Frederick III by his literary graces and ingenious speculations; he won over fun-loving Christian V by saving him trouble and by acting and thinking for him, and whilst making him believe that he was thinking and acting for himself.
 Moreover, his commanding qualities were coupled with an organizing talent which made itself felt in every department of the state, and with a marvellous adaptability which made him a great diplomat.

-On 25 May 1671 the dignities of count and baron were introduced into Denmark; a few months later the Order of the Dannebrog was instituted as a fresh means of winning adherents by marks of favour.
+On 25 May 1671 the dignities of count and baron were introduced into Denmark-Norway; a few months later the Order of the Dannebrog was instituted as a fresh means of winning adherents by marks of favour.